Gal-Gottlieb/Analysis-And-Visualization-Of-Kickstarter-Projects/README.md

 The purpose of the project is to help Mark, a venture partner at Sequoia Capital, understand which factors make an enterprise successful in the future, so that the company can invest in successful ventures.

-There is a Power Point file in the repository that contains Mark's persona profile.
+A Power Point file in the repository that contains Mark's persona profile.

 The following tools were used during project preparation:

-1- Microsoft SQL Management Server (MSMS):
+1- Microsoft SQL Management Server (SSMS):

 * Data Cleaning and data management and integration (DMI)
 * Data exploration
-* Used to create more detailed tables outside of the existing ones by using queries.
+* Used to create more detailed tables outside of the existing ones by writing queries.
 A file containing the SQL script was uploaded to the repository.

 2- Tableau: